Get exclusive member benefits & effect social change. Join Today

 Hyperventilation can be a serious issue.
 Symptoms can last 20 to 30 minutes.
 You should seek treatment for hyperventilation when the following symptoms occur:

-Other symptoms occur less frequently and you may not even realize that they are related to hyperventilation.
+Other symptoms occur less often and it may not be obvious they’re related to hyperventilation.
 Some of these symptoms are:

-Make sure to let your doctor know if you have reccurring symptoms.
-You may have a condition called hyperventilation syndrome (HSV).
+Make sure to let your doctor know if you have recurring symptoms.
+You may have a condition called hyperventilation syndrome.
+This syndrome is not well understood and has similar symptoms to panic disorder.
+It’s often misdiagnosed as asthma.

 It’s important to try to stay calm in acute cases of hyperventilation.
 It may be helpful to have someone with you to coach you through the episode.
 The goal of treatment during an episode is to increase carbon dioxide levels in your body and work to slow your breathing rate.